The Feast of St Anthony gathers thousands of people on the night of 12 June, eating grilled sardines, drinking wine and beer, and dancing.

 Be prepared to walk

-After wandering for hours the steep and narrow streets of Alfama, there’s a chance you may have to walk back to your hotel as it can be nearly impossible to find a taxi on St Anthony’s night in Lisbon.
+After wandering for hours the steep and narrow cobbled streets of Alfama, there’s a chance you may have to walk back to your hotel as it can be nearly impossible to find a taxi on St Anthony’s night in Lisbon.
 Your best option will probably be the metro, which usually has extended opening hours on this special night.